Undoubtedly, your to-do list has been a valuable tool for your productivity.

-This is a location that’s calm enough to offer you a minimum of an hour, undisturbed.
+A location calm enough to offer you a minimum of an hour, undisturbed.

 Only by then will you be able to come up with a list of what to put on a not-to-do list.

-You will find it more helpful to spend this time now, instead of spending hours upon hours daily later on.
+You will find it more helpful to spend this time now instead of spending hours upon hours daily later.

-Mind you, what you are including are tasks you shouldn’t be doing.
+Mind you, what you include are tasks you shouldn’t be doing.